-The Chairman of the Stewards is the FIA representative on-site for the DCO and will therefore be contacted by him/ her on arrival.
-Any information and/or intelligence may be used by the Chairman of the Stewards to identify Athletes to Target Test, as defined in Appendix A. In case the Chairman of the Stewards decides to Target Test, the selection of the/these Athlete/s should be communicated to the DCO.
+The Chairman of the Stewards is the FIA representative on-site for the DCO and will therefore be contacted by him/her on arrival.
+Any information and/or intelligence may be used by the Chairman of the Stewards to identify Athletes to Target Test, as defined in Appendix A.

-Chief Medical Officer (hereinafter CMO) and/or FIA Medical Delegate
+Chief Medical Offi cer (hereinafter CMO) and/or FIA Medical Delegate

-At World Championship competitions, the CMO and/or the FIA Medical Delegate will assist the Chairman of the Stewards in his/her tasks related to Anti-Doping procedures, specifically in the selection and training of Chaperones.
+At World Championship competitions, the CMO and/or the FIA Medical Delegate will assist the Chairman of the Stewards in his/her tasks related to Anti-Doping procedures, specific ally in the selection and training of Chaperones.
 For other FIA competitions, the CMO will assist the Chairman of the Stewards, where possible, in his/her tasks related to Anti-Doping procedures.
 This may include ensuring that Doping Control Station has been provided and the allocation of Chaperones (including their training).